If you are dreaming about starting an online business in Sri Lanka but have no idea where to begin, this post is for you.

 This post is also for any business that doesn’t have an online store.
 If you have a physical store somewhere in Sri Lanka and thinking about selling your products online, this post is for you too.

 You don’t have to know coding or anything technical.
 You don’t even need a business degree.
 I don’t care if you have studied Latin dancing or French.
-You still can start your own ecommerce business if you have the patience to read this post.
+You still can start your own e-commerce business if you have the patience to read this post.

-Who am I to talk about ecommerce?
+Who am I to talk about e-commerce?

 I started an online bookstore that sells nothing but books that can improve your life.
-And I called it (drum roll…) Jump Books (that’s the extent of my creativity.
+And I called it (drum roll…) Jumpbooks.lk (that’s the extent of my creativity.
 Jump.lk and Jumpbooks.lk.
 Get it?).

 I made so many mistakes.
-Some of them had the tenacity to make or break my business.
+Some of them had the tenacity to break my business.
 But I somehow kept at it.
 If I were to do it all over again, this is the guide I would read before starting.

-Here’s everything that I learned
+Here’s everything that I learned.

 Step 1 – Coming up with a business idea

 If you know what you want to sell, forget this step.
-But if you don’t have a business idea, you need one!
+But if you don’t have a business idea, you need one.

 If your idea is not revolutionary, that’s fine as long as you’re passionate and willing to do the work.
 Check out the video below where I talk more about developing a business idea.